 Who is TeacherOfSci?

-My persona in class and around school is my slightly “out there” normal self dialed up to 11.
+My persona in class and around the school is my slightly “out there” normal self dialled up to 11.
 I teach at 100 mph, regularly I can be found leaping from desks, making up stupid songs about science concepts that will stay in my students head for the rest of their lives or doing my world famous bee impression to show how they pollinate plants.
-My classroom is my stage, it’s theater and it’s all for one reason….engagement!
+My classroom is my stage, it’s theatre and it’s all for one reason….engagement!

 I hope you enjoy it and stick with me,